 In a nutshell, the problem is this.
 The sensor technology that sits inside all of our digital cameras is intrinsically sensitive to light we can't see -- especially the light that's redder than red, or infrared.
 Of course, manufacturers put filters in to make the sensors see things the way we do, but they can't get rid of all of the infrared sensitivity.
 The result is that our cameras still sense infrared, and what's worse, the red, green and blue sensors often all sense some infrared.
 That means that a light which is very strong in infrared light (like most tungsten lights are) can lead to very muddy images like the one shown on the right here.

 The good news is that Ricardo knows how to test cameras.
 The bad news is that it takes a lot of well thought through high-end electro-optical equipment and precise technique to do it well.
 His setup at Pixim is very impressive, and possibly the best in Silicon Valley.
 Unfortunately, it doesn't do much for the average photographer.
 If you want a quick check though, here's a tip.
 Grab your digital camera and one of your consumer electronics remote controls.
 Point the remote control at the camera, and press one of its buttons.
 If your camera still senses some residual infrared, you'll see it on the camera's preview, or playback display.
-Here are some pictures with the remote control on and off.
+Her

 Finally, if you want to see things as really "glass-half-full," you can take advantage of the IR sensitivity of your camera by putting red or infrared-pass filters over your lens, and experiment with infrared photography.
 Be ready to put the camera on a tripod though, because you will have lost a lot of sensitivity by the time you filter out most of the visible light.
 It's a fun thing to experiment with though, and you can get some really pretty results like this shot that I took last month in Zion National Park.
 Needless to say, the sky wasn't really black, and the rocks weren't really white, but when you crank up the red sensitivity, the blue sky goes dark, and the red rocks go white.